32 Types of Black Birds in Florida You Can See

 The Snail Kite Is A Specialized Raptor That Feeds Almost Exclusively On Apple Snails In Florida’s Wetlands.
 It Has A Dark Blackish-brown Body Long Wings And A Deeply Hooked Bill Designed To Extract Snails From Their Shells.
 Juveniles Are Lighter And Streaked But Adults Show The Sleek Dark Plumage Typical Of Black Birds In Florida.

-Snail Kites Are Usually Found In Freshwater Marshes Swamps And Shallow Lakes Particularly In The Everglades.
+Black Birds In Florida Like The Snail Kite Are Usually Found In Freshwater Marshes Swamps And Shallow Lakes Particularly In The Everglades.
 They Glide Low Over The Water Scanning For Snails And Use Their Sharp Talons And Bill To Catch Them Efficiently.
-Observing A Snail Kite Is A Unique Experience Showcasing Florida’s Rich Wetland Ecosystems And The Specialized Adaptations Of Its Black Bird Species.
+Observing A Snail Kite Is A Unique Experience Showcasing Florida’s Rich Wetland Ecosystems And The Specialized Adaptations Of Its Black Birds In Florida.

 Surf Scoter